bluebossa63/tce-0.11.0/blogs/part 2/blog-2.md

 - jenkins (nice to have)
 - plex (just for fun)

 So I decided to try out the package management system proposed by TCE.
 You will find my test [here](../../packaging/), just cd in and try it out yourself following [the documentation](https://tanzucommunityedition.io/docs/v0.11/package-creation-step-by-step/).
-Again: subject of automation if you want to do continuous delivery of external sources of manifests.
+Again: subject to automation if you want to do continuous delivery of external sources of manifests.
+A first try converting helm on the fly by the help of vendir and a bash script can be found [here](../../packaging/vault/0.1.0/build.sh).

 ```bash
 tanzu package repository add niceneasy.ch --url bluebossa63/dev-tools-tanzu-package:0.1.0 --namespace tanzu-package-repo-global
 ```
-installes the result onto your cluster provided as is.
+installs the result onto your cluster provided as is.
 Honestly, I took the shortcut and did not externalize a lot of configuration values.
 It was more a test of the overall handling for me.
 But everything lays there and should be easily adaptable.

 ## Some feedback on the Tanzu tooling